MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMSecurityScope.md

 ```

 ### -Id

-Specifies the ID of a security scope.
+Specify the ID of a security scope to remove.
+This value is the `CategoryID` property.
+Since this cmdlet only works with custom scopes, this value should always start with the site code.
+(IDs for built-in scopes start with `SMS`.)

 ```yaml
 Type: String